- What is a wart?

 Children are particularly susceptible to warts, with over 22% of 4-year-olds and 24% of teenagers suffering from verruca in Australia.
 However, since their defence mechanisms are more robust, warts generally disappear in a couple of years.

 Nearly 80% of Australian adults suffer from a wart infection at least once in their lifetime.
-About 63% of warts disappear by themselves, but most adults seek podiatrists to effectively and quickly remove warts.
+About 63% of warts disappear by themselves, but most adults seek podiatrist new york city ny to effectively and quickly remove warts.

 - How do you recognise a wart?